 The COSSA Distinguished Service Award recognizes leaders who have gone above and beyond to promote, protect, and advance the social and behavioral science research enterprise.
-Recipients are identified and selected by COSSA’s Board of Directors.
-The award is presented annually as part of COSSA’s Science Policy Conference and Social Science Advocacy Day.
+The COSSA Public Impact Award is awarded to individuals or organizations who are using social and behavioral science research to achieve notable improvements in communities.
+Awardees are chosen by the COSSA Board of Directors, which represents COSSA’s governing member associations.
+The awards are presented during COSSA’s annual Social Science Advocacy Day.

 Senators Gardner and Peters were recognized for their bipartisan work on the American Innovation and Competitiveness Act (AICA), legislation that reauthorizes activities at the National Science Foundation (NSF), the National Institute of Standards and Technology (NIST), STEM education programs, and seeks to reduce the administrative burden associated with federal grants.
 Senators Gardner and Peters worked to ensure an inclusive and bipartisan process when writing the AICA, engaging the scientific research community along the way.
 The AICA was one of the last bills signed into law by President Obama in January.
 (Press release)